paulebreo/esl-words-android/README.md

 This app is to help beginner English speakers (ESL) practice expressing themselves through word prompts.
 Users can pick a category and subcategory of common words used in English and use those "prompt" words to try to form statements either by writing or saying  the first thing that comes to mind.

+ There are three modes that users can practice with: timed, random, or list.

 ## Development Setup
 The general steps for writing our first Android app using Flutter are: